 Full form | The full form of CFM is Cubic Feet per Minute. | The full form of SCFM is Standard Cubic Feet per Minute. |

-Standardization | There is no standard condition at which the CFM values should be calculated. | There is a standard volume, pressure, temperature at which the SCFM values must be calculated. |
+Standardization | There is no standard condition at which the CFM values should be calculated. | There is a standard volume, pressure, and temperature at which the SCFM values must be calculated. |

-Measurement | CFM is a smaller number than SCFM as it is calculated at higher pressure which makes the air volume small. | SCFM is always a bigger number than the CFM as it is calculated at lower pressure which makes the air volume larger. |
+Measurement | CFM is a smaller number than SCFM as it is calculated at higher pressure, making the air volume small. | SCFM is always a bigger number than the CFM as it is calculated at lower pressure, making the air volume larger. |

-Calculation | To calculate CFM values, the pressure is maintained under 90psi. | To calculate SCFM values, the air or gas is expanded to a standard condition which is around 14.7psi. |
+Calculation | To calculate CFM values, the pressure is maintained under 90psi. | To calculate SCFM values, the air or gas is expanded to a standard condition of around 14.7psi. |

-Indication | CFM is more relevant to the internal capacity of an air compressor. | SCFM is more indicative of how the gas which is pressurized to a standard value will perform at the end point applications. |
+Indication | CFM is more relevant to the internal capacity of an air compressor. | SCFM indicates how the gas pressurized to a standard value will perform at the end-point applications. |

 What is CFM?